StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ### Next model property

-As we can see from the terminal output, when we are done, we can simply hit enter when prompted for another property.
+As we can see from the terminal output, when we are done, we can simply hit `Enter` when prompted for another property.
 In our case though, we have a few more properties to add.
 Here is the output from adding all of our model's properties:

 ```
 Let's add some album properties now.